Recipient of the Order of Industrial Service Merit, Bronze Tower (2021)

 AI as a Moral Agent from the Relational Viewpoint of Coexistence and Collaboration

-Professor of Philosophy at Alvernia University
+Professor of Philosophy, Alvernia University

 Internation Advisory Committee, AI Society Institute, Academy of Korean Studies